 Christy Martinez-Garcia Short Bio

-Christy Martinez-Garcia attended Texas Tech University and was named a Ronal E. McNair Scholar.
-In 1997, she received a Bachelor of Arts Degree in Public Relations and Marketing from Texas Tech University where she also attended graduate school at Texas Tech.
-And is currently pursuing a Master’s Degree at Wayland Baptist University.
+During college, she was named a Ronal E. McNair Scholar.
+In 1997, she received a Bachelor of Arts Degree in Public Relations and Marketing from Texas Tech University where she also attended graduate school, as well as at Wayland Baptist University.

-She worked for the National Council of La Raza in Washington, D.C., as Assistant Director of Public Information overseeing national media activities.
+She worked for the National Council of La Raza (UnidosUS) in Washington, D.C. as Assistant Director of Public Information overseeing national media activities.
 She continued as a pr/marketing consultant, specializing in the Latino Market.

 Past initiatives include serving at the forefront of the development and planning of the North University Gateway on 3rd and University.
 She was instrumental in the development research of the North Lubbock Mercado Initiative Charrette.

-Her most significant achievement is being the mother of Amaris Garcia, who graduated from Texas Tech University May 2014, and an MBA in June 2020, and aspires to gain a Ph.D.
+Her most significant achievement is being the mother of Amaris Garcia, who obtained a bachelor’s degree in May 2014, and an MBA in June 2020, and aspires to gain a Ph.D.
 Amaris is working nationally doing PR & marketing